DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/models/client.md

 * ***AbsoluteRefreshTokenLifetime***

     Maximum lifetime of a refresh token in seconds.
 Defaults to 2592000 seconds / 30 days.

+    Setting this to 0 has the following effect:

+    - When *RefreshTokenExpiration* is set to *Absolute*, the behavior is the same as when no refresh tokens are used.
-Zero allows refresh tokens that, when used with RefreshTokenExpiration = Sliding only expire after the SlidingRefreshTokenLifetime is passed.
+    - When *RefreshTokenExpiration* is set to *Sliding*, refresh tokens only expire after the *SlidingRefreshTokenLifetime* has passed.

 * ***SlidingRefreshTokenLifetime***